kubic71/mff/2021-zs/stat_nlp/hw_1/language_smoothing.md

 As the trigram train-test coverage is low for both languages, the test entropy gets only slightly worse by discarding the trigram information.

 ## Coverage graph

+As we mentioned in the previous **Boosting/Discounting** experiment, the train-test coverage of the higher-order n-grams is poor.
+It is a bit better for English, because of its simpler morphology, but still, the size of the dataset with which we work is too small to build higher-order n-gram models.

 ![](results/coverage.png)